YASH-MOURYA/BUBBLE-GAME/README.md

 # BUBBLE-GAME
-It is small bubble game developed using HTNL,CSS,JS
+It is a small bubble game developed using HTML, CSS, JS

+in JS we used the event bubbling concept